Generalization in Neural Networks: A Broad Survey: Distribution Generalization

-Deep neural networks include numerous interactions across model predictors that may help to capture some of this inter-population variation.
-Even with these complex interaction effects, however, there continues to be substantial room to improve the stability of artificial networks across populations.
-In the deep learning spirit of using data-driven methods to capture complex relationships, efforts in this direction might benefit from validation of non-random holdout samples used explicitly to test model generalizability.
-Some explorations along these lines consider potential distributions of test data and train model parameters to guarantee a minimum level of performance in worst-case scenarios, an approach sometimes described as Distributionally Robust Optimization (DRO). \shortciteA{Shen2021} note in a useful summary that explicit distribution-aware optimization strategies of this form have been found to be impractical due to their high computational demands and sensitivity to underlying assumptions about the potential distributions.
-A survey by \shortciteA{Lust2021} highlights the use of adversarial examples as a promising means of identifying the limits of a model to generalize out-of-distribution, with different types of adversarial cases generated to trace out the ``generalization envelope'' describing the scope of distributions over which the model can be expected to perform consistently.
+In addition to examining specific ways of manipulating test cases, as in Table \ref{tab:lion} and the digit-classification exercise, some work takes a systematic approach to the problem of generalization across distributions.
+A survey by \cite{Lust2021} also highlights the use of adversarial examples as a promising means of identifying the limits of a model to generalize out-of-distribution.
+Such studies generate different types of adversarial cases to trace out the ``generalization envelope'' describing the scope of distributions over which the model can be expected to perform consistently.

+To assess the ability of learned systems to generalize across distributions, another area of research applies reweighting and subsampling to the training data to simulate potential distributions of test cases.
+This approach might not help in the classification of hypothetical test cases like Figure \ref{fig:lion} or a never-before-seen ad or product, which have negligible likelihood of appearing in training data.
+They may, however, help to understand performance across subpopulations, as in the medical diagnosis example described above.
+In one approach known as Distributionally Robust Optimization (DRO), researchers train model parameters to ensure a minimum level of performance in worst-case scenarios. \cite{Liu2023} note in a useful summary that explicit distribution-aware optimization strategies of this form have been found to be impractical due to their high computational demands and sensitivity to underlying assumptions about the potential test sample distributions.

+Beyond these strategies for assessing a model's applicability across potential out-of-distribution test cases, researchers in some cases have explored the nature of the errors that arise in such contexts.
+Next, we will consider ways in which the data and model structure can be built out to improve deep learning models' abilities to produce accurate projections across different distributions of test cases.